noahd223/task-manager/README.md

 4. Run the app:
    - Install the Expo Go app on your mobile device from the App Store (iOS) or Play Store (Android)
    - Open the Expo Go app on your device
-   - Scan the QR code that appears in your terminal with:
+   - Scan the QR code that appears in your terminal with your camera
-     - iOS: Use your device's camera
-     - Android: Use the Expo Go app's QR scanner
    - The app will load on your device

-If the project doesn't start on the app, you can also launch it on the web using the link from the terminal output
+If the project doesn't start on the app, you can also launch it on the web using the link from the terminal output.

 ## Usage